Tiburon Explorer

 3 dives

-1-2 dives (depending on the crossing time from Wolf Island)
+1-2 dives (depending on how long the crossing from Wolf Island takes)

-excursion to Santa Cruz Highlands, to visit the giant tortoises in their natural habitat
+We'll take a trip to the Santa Cruz Highlands to visit the giant tortoises in their natural home.

-Return to the Humboldt Explorer at 20:30 pm (option to stay on Santa Cruz instead of returning to the boat)
+Head back to the Humboldt Explorer by 8:30 PM (you can also choose to stay on Santa Cruz instead of coming back to the boat).

 Day 8: Baltra